-medium-term leases RMB'000 Carrying amount as at 1 January 2022 4,797 Depreciation charge for the year (154)Impairment losses (note 14) (3,491)Carrying amount as at 31 December 2022 and 1 January 2023 1,152 Depreciation charge for the year (24)Carrying amount as at 31 December 2023 1,128
+land under medium-term leases RMB'000

+Carrying amount as at 1 January 2023 1,152

+Depreciation charge for the year (24)

+Carrying amount as at 31 December 2023 and 1 January 2024 1,128

+Depreciation charge for the year (24)

+Disposal during the year (1,104)

+Carrying amount as at 31 December 2024

-Right-of-use assets represent the Group's payment for leasehold land held for own use under operating leases.
-The leasehold land is located in the PRC and held under medium-term leases.
+As at 31 December 2023, right-of-use assets represented the Group's payment for leasehold land held for own use under operating leases.
+The leasehold land was located in the PRC and held under medium-term leases.
+As disclosed in note 14, right-of-use assets, together with the buildings included in property, plant and equipment, have been disposed and resulted a gain on disposal of approximately RMB132,000 recognised in profit or loss during the year ended 31 December 2024.

-All of the Group's right-of-use assets are pledged to secure the Group's banking facilities and borrowings (note 25) and bills payables (note 22).